A first pricing strategy

 tomato.
 Finally, we indicate that the line chart should contain the values of

 4. Running your first project

-Now that you’ve entered your first script, you can run this script by clicking the run button on the right.
+Now that you’ve entered your first script, you can run this script by clicking the run button.

 The button turns into a running label.
 Once the run is complete, a new Run completed entry appears.
 You can click on this entry to see the resulting report.

 The duration of a run depends on the size of the data.
 With the sample data set, the run is expected to take about 10 seconds.

 Click on the Completed run green link.
 It brings you to the dashboard page.

 The page contains a single tile: the line chart that we have previously defined in our 2-line script.
 Click on the tile, and the tile is expanded to take advantage of all the space available in your browser window.
 Click again, and the tile goes back to its initial position.

 6. Content of the flat files

 From the dashboard, click on new project (edit) in the breadcrumb above the line chart in order to return to the project editor.